Braves’ Markakis hits walkoff HR after opting into season

-ATLANTA (AP) — Nick Markakis capped his first start of the season with a game-ending home run in the ninth inning that lifted the Atlanta Braves to a 4-3 win over the Toronto Blue Jays on Thursday night.
+Markakis capped his dramatic return with a game-ending home run in the ninth inning that lifted the Atlanta Braves to a 4-3 win over the Toronto Blue Jays.

+It was the first hit of the game for Markakis, who said he was upset about failing in previous attempts to drive in a run.

+“To me, we really shouldn’t have been in that situation,” said the 36-year-old Markakis.
+“I had a couple chances to push a run across there and we didn’t.
+That’s the beauty of this game.
+You always get another opportunity.”

-Days after opting back into the season after stepping away due to coronavirus concerns, Markakis lined the one-out homer off Wilmer Font (0-1) that carried into the restaurant behind the right-field stands.
+Markakis announced his return one week ago, three weeks after opting out due to coronavirus concerns, Markakis lined the one-out homer off Wilmer Font (0-1) that carried into the restaurant behind the right-field stands.

 Markakis was added to the active roster on Wednesday after changing his mind about sitting out the year.